 - The John Marshall Law School, J.D., 1997

-- University of Dayton, B.A., 1994
+- University of Dayton, Bachelor of Arts in History, 1994

 - Illinois Supreme Court

-- U.S. District Court, Northern District of Illinois
+- U.S. District Court for the Northern District of Illinois

-- National Board of Directors for National Society of Professional Insurance Investigators (NSPII)
+- National Society of Professional Insurance Investigators

-- President and newsletter editor for the Illinois chapter of NSPII
+- President and newsletter editor, Illinois chapter

 - Illinois Leading Lawyer (2017)